How Live Video Business Communications Can Engage Employees

 The panel acknowledged that while the workplace is increasingly moving to remote scenarios, not every single role can be done remotely.

-“For us, it differs, depending on the function you’re in,” said WeWork’s Gao, pointing to the company’s community team as an example.
-“It really depends on each team and how your manager sees it,” said Gao.
+“For us, it differs, depending on the function you’re in,” said WeWork, pointing to the company’s community team as an example.
+“It really depends on each team and how your manager sees it,” she said.